-Old-fashioned dumpster diving.
 Throwing away documents or receipts that have your full credit card number printed puts you at risk of theft.
 Always shred these documents before tossing them in the trash.
 Unfortunately, you can’t control how businesses dispose of their records.
 If they fail to shred records that contain credit card information, the information is at risk of being stolen.

 Thieves may also sell your credit card information on the dark web—and the more information they have, the more it's worth.
-For example, it may be sold for a higher price, if the thief also has your name, address, date of birth, mother’s maiden name, and three-digit security code from your credit card.
+For example, it may be sold for a higher price if the thief also has your name, address, date of birth, mother’s maiden name, and three-digit security code from your credit card.

 How to Know If Your Credit Card Information Has Been Stolen

 This kind of credit card theft can go undetected for several months.
 It’s not like a physical credit card that you notice is missing.
 You likely won’t know until you notice unauthorized charges on your credit card account.

-Pay attention to news regarding hacks and data breaches.
+Also pay attention to news regarding hacks and data breaches.
 News reports will often include the name of the store affected and the date or date range the data beach occurred.
 If you shopped during that time period, there’s a chance your credit card information was stolen.

-It’s easy to know when your actual credit card has been stolen – your credit card is actually gone.
+It’s easy to know when your actual credit card has been stolen because your credit card is actually gone.
 It’s not as easy to know when your credit card information has been stolen.
 Often, you only notice signs that hint your credit card information has been stolen, like unauthorized purchases on your credit card.

 Review your recent credit card transactions to see if there are any you didn’t make.
 Note the fraudulent charges you found.
 Even if you didn’t find any fraudulent charges, call your credit card issuer and let them know you think your credit card information has been stolen.
 Let your card issuer know of any transactions on your account that you didn’t authorize.